 Blackberries - You can use fresh or frozen.
 For this recipe I have used half frozen and half fresh ones.
 If using frozen ones, no need to thaw them first.

-HOW TO MAKE THIS MUFFINS RECIPE
+HOW TO MAKE LEMON BLACKBERRY MUFFINS

-Add the blackberries and poppyseeds.
-Carefully fold in the blackberries and poppyseeds if adding.
+- Step 5 - Carefully fold in the blackberries and poppyseeds if adding.

-Pour the batter into the liners.
+- Step 6 - Pour the batter into the liners and bake until done.

 HOW DO YOU KNOW WHEN MUFFINS ARE DONE BAKING?